maxcaplan/Cold-Calling/README.md

 To install the necessary python package run the command `pip install pygame`

 ----
+## Wiring

+A general wiring diagram for a Raspberry Pi's interface with a phone: <br>
 <img src="./assets/wiring_diagram.png" alt="Markdown Monster icon" width="800"/>

 ----